 An alternative to buying a camera dedicated to astrophotography, a service like www.lifepixel.com can convert a regular camera by replacing the standard low-pass filter with one that allows H-alpha emissions.
 Conversion could breathe new life into a camera otherwise gathering dust, or you could pick up a second-hand DSLR specifically for modification at a much lower price than a dedicated one.

-Text by Tim Coleman, with contributions from Jon Stapley.
+Text by Tim Coleman, with contributions from Jon Stapley and Michael Topham.

-Once you had a look at the different camera options, you’ll find some great tips on our guide on how to photograph the night sky as well as more articles on astrophotography.
+Once you had a look at the different camera options, you’ll find some great tips in our articles on astrophotography.